Azure/Service-Fabric-Troubleshooting-Guides/Deployment/How to Configure Service Fabric Automatic OS Image Upgrade.md

 ## Configure 'Silver' or higher node type durability tier

 Configure the durability tier for the node type in the cluster resource and the virtual machine scale set resource.
 The following example shows how to configure the durability tier for the node type 'nt0' to 'Silver' in the cluster resource and the virtual machine scale set resource using an ARM template or using Azure PowerShell.
+If node type runs only stateless workloads and is 'isStateless' is set to true, then the durability tier can be set to 'Bronze'.

 ### Service Fabric Managed Clusters